Showing posts with label Elizabeth Hartman. Show all posts

 Helena: Many women do without sex, and thrive on it.

-If I remember correctly, most, if not all of these lines come directly from the novel (a terrific read, I might add) and several are even repeated in the film.
-How anyone was able to resist such sleazily salacious come-ons is beyond me, but The Group didn’t fare too well at the boxoffice at the time and slipped quietly into obscurity after that.
-My guess is that it’s because the film at its core wasn’t really as trashy as its hard-sell.
-Well, more’s the pity, for The Group, by benefit of its remarkable cast and director Sidney Lumet’s deft handling of the wide-sweeping plot, is a step above the usual glossy soap opera.
+If I remember correctly, most, if not all, of these lines come directly from the novel (a terrific read, I might add), and several are even repeated in the film.
+How anyone could resist such sleazily salacious come-ons is beyond me, but The Group, though heavily promoted, didn’t fare too well at the box office at the time and slipped quietly into obscurity after that.
+My guess is that it’s because the film, at its core, wasn’t nearly as trashy as its hard sell.
+Well, more’s the pity, for The Group, thanks to its talented cast and director Sidney Lumet’s deft handling of the sweeping plot, is a step above the usual glossy soap opera.

 Dottie (Joan Hackett) loses her virginity to emotionally remote artist Dick Brown (Richard Mulligan).
 In real life, Hackett & Mulligan were married from 1966 to 1973.
 They appeared together in a 1971 episode of Love, American Style